dhaven/davidhaven-blog/content/hire-me/index.md

 I will take your infrastructure to the next level.
 Some of the areas I have expertise in include:
 - In depth cost review and proposal of optimizations
 - Process automation
-- Implementation of new cloud native services such as Kubernetes, ArgoCD
+- Implementation of new cloud native services such as Kubernetes or ArgoCD
 - Best practices for Cloud environment security.
 - And much more...